As of March 25, 2026

 [PFAS Water Treatment and Transmission System Improvements (Districts 4, 9)]

 Preliminary engineering activities continue for WTP 1A and 2A sites, including testing, analysis, and preparations for the pilot plant.
 The pilot plant has been delivered to WTP 2A and start up is expected in March/April 2026.
-The transmission main route analysis is in progress.
-The Request for Proposal (RFP) Pre-Strategy Meeting to retain a Managing General Contractor (MGC) was held on February 18th, 2026, and advertisement is expected in March/April 2026.
+The technical memorandum for the transmission main route analysis is in progress.
+The Request for Proposal (RFP) Pre-Strategy Meeting to retain a Managing General Contractor (MGC) was held on February 18th, 2026, and advertisement is expected in April 2026.
 On February 23, 2026, Purchasing posted a Notice of Future Solicitation Site Visit Opportunity indicating that prospective proposers may schedule a tour of the sites in advance of the RFP advertisement.
+Two prospective proposers scheduled and received tours of the facilities.

 5. Regional Biosolids Facility (UPDATED)

 Stakeholder coordination continues in formalizing Interlocal Agreements (ILA) for next phase of work.
 Four (i.e., Cities of Margate, Miramar, and Plantation, and the Coral Springs Improvement District) of ten utilities have now approved the ILA.
-Staff prepared the scope of services for the design consultant and is drafting the necessary procurement documents for the Request for Proposal (RFP).
+Three utilities are scheduled to present the ILA to their respective boards in March.
+Staff is preparing the necessary procurement documents for the Request for Proposal (RFP) requisition submittal.

 6. Transportation OPtionS (TOPS) Program Services (UPDATED)